geosolutions-it/MapStore2/docs/user-guide/adding-widgets.md

 <img src="../img/adding-widgets/wid-layers-list.jpg" class="ms-docimage"  style="max-width:400px;"/>

 !!!note
-    If the **Empty Map** is selected the user can:
+    If the **Empty Map** has been selected the user can:

-    * Create a widget map using an empty map
+    * Create a map widget using an empty map

     * Add layers to the map through the <img src="../img/button/+++.jpg" class="ms-docbutton"/> button, as follows: <img src="../img/adding-widgets/wid-add-layer.gif" class="ms-docimage"  style="max-width:400px;"/>

-On the **Configure map options** panel the user can toggle the layer visibility and set layers transparency, as explained in the [Display options](toc.md#display-options-in-panel) section.
-Furthermore the user can manage the layer with the new buttons present on the layer toolbar by selecting the layer on the layers list.
+On the **Configure map options** panel the user can toggle the layer visibility and set layers transparency, as explained in [Display options](toc.md#display-options-in-panel) section.
+Furthermore, the user can manage the layer with the new buttons present on the layer toolbar by selecting the layer on the layers list.

 <img src="../img/adding-widgets/wid-layers-new-buttons.jpg" class="ms-docimage"  style="max-width:400px;"/>